NOVA University of Lisbon: History

-NOVA University Lisbon was founded in 1973 and is the newest public university in the Lisbon metropolitan area, with teaching units in Lisbon, Almada, Oeiras, and Cascais.
+The NOVA University of Lisbon was founded in 1973 and is the newest public university in the Lisbon metropolitan area, with teaching units in Lisbon, Almada, Oeiras, and Cascais.

 It was founded as a response to ever-increasing demand for higher education in Portugal and in Lisbon in particular.
 While its early years focused on graduate and specialist programs, NOVA started expanding its teaching and research from 1977 onwards.

 The structure of NOVA was organized according to a departmental and interdisciplinary model, where each of the Academic Units enjoy a great deal of autonomy.

 Academic units

 NOVA is divided into nine academic units, which enjoy a great deal of autonomy.
 These are the following.